 Take the guesswork out of choosing container plants with a few of our container gardening ideas.
 Just as with traditional gardens, beautiful container gardens begin with a just-right blend of plants.
 This is true whether you're designing a vegetable container garden or combination herb planter.

-As for what to put into that wonderful potting mix, choose Bonnie Plants® vegetables and herbs instead of seeds and you'll have vigorous plants in your pots from Day One, plus harvest time will come even sooner.
-Try a few of these fun container plant combinations:
+As for what to put into that wonderful potting mix, try a few of these fun container plant combinations:

 - Pizza Garden (22-inch or larger pot - a half whiskey barrel works well): determinate (bush) tomato, oregano, chives, basil

 - Lemonade Garden (20-inch or larger pot): Stevia, lemon balm, lemon mint, lemon basil

 - Bouquet Garni Herb Garden (20-inch or larger pot): rosemary, thyme, sage, small bay laurel

 - Mexican Herb Garden (16-inch or larger pot): Cilantro, oregano, thyme, parsley, mint*